Thinking of adding FLAXSEEDS to your diet...

 - Contains lignan which makes it a natural laxative.
 It also lubricates & absorbs toxins.

-- Rich in phytoestrogens (the plant form of the female reproductive hormone, estrogen) thus might help menopausal women in relieving the symptoms
+- Rich in phytoestrogens (the plant form of the female reproductive hormone, estrogen), thus might help menopausal women in relieving the symptoms.

 Knowing the widespread benefits of flaxseeds, it becomes logical to find ways of incorporating them into our diet.
-Flaxseeds can be consumed raw or roasted to enhance their nutty flavour.
-They should ideally be ground before consumption for better absorption.
-As grinding decreases the shelf life, care must be taken to properly store (store in a cool place in an airtight container) and consume within few days.
-Try the following ways to add flaxseeds to your daily diet.
+You can consume flaxseeds raw or roasted to enhance their nutty flavour.
+Ideally, they should be ground before consumption for better absorption.
+As grinding decreases the shelf life, you must properly store them (keep in a cool place in an airtight container) and consume them within a few days.

 - If you can bear the slightly bitter flavour of flaxseeds, try having them 1 teaspoon once a day post meals